Roger Clark (actor, born 1978): Early life

-Clark was born in the United States on July 14, 1978, the son of an Irish mother and an Irish-American father.
+Roger Clark was born on July 14, 1978, in the United States, the son of an Irish mother and an Irish American father.
 The family spent each summer vacationing in his mother's hometown of Sligo in Ireland.
 When he was 12 years old, the family permanently moved to Sligo, where he later completed his Leaving Certificate.
 He later moved to Wales to study theatre, media, and drama at the University of Glamorgan.
-After living and working in London for a number of years, he relocated to New York City in the early 2010s.
+After living and working in London for several years, he relocated to New York City in the early 2010s.

 Career

 Clark provided the performance capture for Arthur Morgan, the protagonist of the 2018 video game Red Dead Redemption 2.
 His performance earned him numerous awards and nominations.
-He also has a successful career onstage and has narrated over 180 audiobooks.
+He also has a successful stage career and has narrated more than 180 audiobooks.

 Personal life

 Clark has dual American and Irish citizenship.
 He married his wife, Molly, on April 25, 2014.
-They have two sons; the eldest (born 2013) is on the autism spectrum.
+They have two sons.